alan7383/DarkCloudV2/README.md

 - Make the report button dark mode.
 - Make the second mini-stat visible.
 - Change the hover effect from white to black for a more pleasant experience.
+- Make the like button more attractive (of comments).

 ## Table of Contents